 TOTAL GL score - 40 GLs

-To work out the GL score of different foods, you just need to refer to www.HolfordDiet.com or a copy of the Holford Low-GL Diet or The Holford Low-GL Diet Made Easy book.
+To work out the GL score of different foods, you just need to refer to the online GL Counter at www.HolfordDiet.com or a copy of the Holford Low-GL Diet or The Holford Low-GL Diet Made Easy book.
 Both books also provide lots of easy recipes and new food ideas, plus tips on exercise and supplements to enhance your programme.

 Meal balancing is also key.
 They means eating a combination of both carbohydrate and protein foods at every meal.
 It is an important concept, at the heart of the low GL load diet.
 Protein foods (such as fish, eggs, meat, dairy, tofu or pulses) have virtually no effect on blood sugar level, and we only need small portions to feel full up.
 This is opposite to the effect of carbohydrate foods (such as sugars, cereals, grains, fruits and vegetables).
 However, protein foods are often high in fat, especially ‘bad’ fats rather than the omega-3 and omega-6 essential ‘good’ fats.
 Eaten on their own and in large quantities they are bad news for our health.
 However, eating them with low-GL starchy carbohydrates and non-starchy vegetables results in high energy, low blood sugar and optimum health, so you will feel less hungry for longer, lose more weight, permanently and supply your body with the essential fats that it needs for good health.